 In Chinese medicine the Heart is said to house the mind.
 The mind in this sense corresponds to mental activity, consciousness, memory and intuition.
 It is the creativity and movement of ideas reflective of the activity of the Fire energy.
 It is the ability to give growth to the plans that we set in spring.
 It is having awareness of our inner selves and expressing conscious feelings and thoughts.
 An example of the injurious effect of too much heat affecting the mind is dizziness, confusion and loss of consciousness that one sees in heatstroke.
 To maintain clarity of thinking and to nourish the creativity of our inner muses, we should keep the Heart protected, cool and flowing smoothly.
 The best time to nourish the Heart and balance the Fire element is during this transition from spring into summer.
 Gentle acupressure can bring the Heart and all its activities into harmony, while helping the body adjust to seasonal changes.

-Barbara Blanchard is a licensed acupunturist and AOBTA certified acupressure instructor with a private practice in Cambridge, MA.
-She can be reached 617-697-1477 or blanchard.barbara.gmail.com.
+The late Barbara Blanchard was a licensed acupunturist and AOBTA certified acupressure instructor with a private practice in Cambridge, MA and the founder of Acupressure Therapy Institute.

 Find an Acupressure Practitioner in the Alternative Health Directory Here.